 It’s here, it’s here!
-After many months of being inside this winter and quarantining, my favorite season is finally here.
+After many months of being inside during winter, my favorite season is finally here.
 Being from Florida, I live for the heat and *slight* humidity.
 Just a touch, but not enough to make my hair frizzy.
 Priorities folks.
 The time in between Memorial Day and Labor Day is my favorite – late sunsets, hot morning runs, grilling… and bikinis!
 Or one-pieces if that’s your jam.
-Have you been sewing bras and undies and are now wondering if and how you can use your lingerie patterns to make swimwear?
-You’re in luck then beach babes!
-Below, I’m going to give you a brief rundown on the basics of DIY swimwear as well as the new bikini kits for the Maris bralette/bikini top and Noelle undies/bikini bottom.
+Below, I’m going to give you a brief rundown on how to sew the Maris bralette/bikini top and Noelle panty/bikini bottom.

 USING THE MARIS DIY BIKINI KIT

-There are 3 new kits in the webshop to make your own bikini using the
+There are DIY kits to make your own bikini using the

-the Maris bralette/bikini top and Noelle undies/bikini bottom.
-If you purchased one of these kits – read below for the changes that I made to the bikini I and you will be wearing all.summer.long.
+the Maris bralette/bikini top and Noelle panty/bikini bottom.
+If you purchased one of these kits – read below for a guide on how to change the bralette + panty into a bikini top + bottom.